trochr/ScrollStuff/README.md

 ScrollStuff
 ===========

 In the great tradition of reinventing the wheel, here is ScrollStuff, a bookmarklet to scroll around a web page, in a continuous manner.
-Not unlike some middle mouse clicks, but with better precisions.
+Not unlike some middle mouse clicks, but with better precision.

 Usage